software-mansion/starknet.py/docs/installation.rst

         brew install cmake

-    It is required to build `crypto-cpp-py <https://github.com/software-mansion-labs/crypto-cpp-py>`_ dependency in case it haven't been updated tu support newest MacOS versions.
+    It is required to build `crypto-cpp-py <https://github.com/software-mansion-labs/crypto-cpp-py>`_ dependency in case it hasn't been updated to support newest MacOS versions.

 Intel processor
 ^^^^^^^^^^^^^^^